-These camping story stones from Crafts on Sea are great for encouraging some creative writing but they’d also work well just as a fun creative project, particularly if your kids enjoy rock hiding and hunting.
+These camping story stones from that we made are great for encouraging some creative writing but they’d also work well just as a fun creative project, particularly if your kids enjoy rock hiding and hunting.

 Everyone has cupcake liners somewhere in the back of a cupboard and this cupcake liner campfire craft from I Heart Crafty Things is the perfect way to use them up.

-This easy campfire craft is another camping craft that we’ve made and it’s sponge printed flames would be easy enough for young kids to make too.
+This easy campfire craft is another camping craft that we’ve made and it’s sponge printed flames means that it would be easy enough for young kids to make too.

 This DIY lantern craft from Kids Craft Room will obviously need both supervision and help from an adult to make it but I think the results are gorgeous and this would be be great for when you’re all out in the evenings.

 My daughter would love this campfire craft that’s designed for dolls to have their own cookout from There’s Just One Mommy.

 I love the way The Craft Train uses toys and materials found around their home to create a camping small world.
 We’re totally here for anything that can repurpose a pair of socks into something the kids can play with!

 Fun Handprint Art has a super cute handprint campfire craft and a little song to sing while you make it too.